abocn/TelegramBot/README.md

 BSD-3-Clause - 2024 Lucas Gabriel (lucmsilva).

-Featuring some components under Unlicense.
+With some components under Unlicense.